RenaShahMSFT/AzureFilesVPN/README.md

 ![VPNSetting](/images/howtocopyvnetid.png)

-## Step 5
+## Step 5 - Run the Script at every startup as Storage Account IP can get updated

 Run [RouteUpdatingScript.ps1](RouteUpdatingScript.ps1) powershell script.
-In the script - Make sure to replace the VNet Id that was copied in the step above and the file share information with your own.
+In the script - Make sure to replace the **VNet Id** that was copied in the step above and the **Azure file share** information with your own.

-## Step 6
+## Step 6 - Test Connection

 To test out if the configuration is working fine, use the firewall enable/disable port 445